 No one can understand what it is like to live with an incurable disease, except for the people living with it.
 Those with mastocytosis and other mast cell diseases live with life threatening and debilitating diseases everyday.
 Controlling their symptoms is very challenging.
 Very little is known about mastocytosis/mast cell diseases, and that is why I need your help to raise money to find a cure.

 Ericas Walk for a Cure is a non-profit organization dedicated to helping patients, and health care professionals understand mast cell disorders. what they are and the impact they have on patients lives.
 The organization donations supports patients affected by mastocytosis/mast cell activation disorders, as well as their families, caregivers, and physicians, through research and education.
 Everyone involved in this organization volunteers their time because either they themselves have mastocytosis/mast cell disease or someone close to them does.
-With your help Ericas Walk for a Cure has raised over $44,000.00 towards research, education and assisted two families in need of medical assistance with Masto related treatment.
+With your help Ericas Walk for a Cure we have assisted alot towards research, education and assisted two families in need of medical assistance with Masto related treatment.
 So please continue to join us in or fight for a cure.

 Ericas Walk for a Cure

 Up Coming Events

 VERY SPECIAL THANK YOU TO JET BLUE FOR YOUR SUPPORT

 Very Special Thank You to Gregg the Morning Buzz

 The Lovely Laura